 What Can I Do to Treat COPD?

-The Lung Institute also offers an alternative COPD treatment through cellular therapy or cellular therapy from cells from the patient’s own body.
-Highly trained Lung Institute medical professionals extract the patient’s cells from blood.
+The Lung Health Institute also offers an alternative COPD treatment through cellular therapy or cellular therapy from cells from the patient’s own body.
+Highly trained Lung Health Institute medical professionals extract the patient’s cells from blood.
 Then, they separate the cells and return them to the patient intravenously.
 Once in circulation, the cells can begin to promote the healing of lung tissue, which can potentially improve lung function.

 In a recent cellular research study, 82 percent of patients reported an increase in quality of life after cellular therapy.
 Also, of the patients that reported results from a pulmonary function test (PFT), 60 percent reported in results that showed improvement in lung function after treatment.;

-With clinics nationwide, the Lung Institute will likely have a clinic near you.
+With clinics nationwide, the Lung Health Institute will likely have a clinic near you.
 We are happy to answer your questions and discuss cellular therapy options with you today.
-For more information about COPD treatment options at the Lung Institute, feel free to contact us at 888-745-6697.
+For more information about COPD treatment options at the Lung Health Institute, feel free to contact us at 888-745-6697.